 Event grant decisions and approvals

-Applications will be reviewed, assessed and grants paid out every quarter.
+Applications will be reviewed and assessed twice (2) per year.
 Agreements and final reporting guidelines will be provided to applicants who receive a grant.

 Grant recipients will be required to enter into a standard grant agreement with the City of Airdrie, which includes: